nickmatton/CozmoSoar/README.md

 * `pose`: Pose information about the head.
 See [pose](#pose)

 #### [head-angle](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.head_angle)
-A float in [-0.44, 0.78].
-Indicates the angle of Cozmo's head in radians, where 0 is looking directly forward.
+A float in [-25.00, 44.50].
+Indicates the angle of Cozmo's head in degrees, where 0 is looking directly forward.
 The bounds of the range are the minimum and maximum head angle Cozmo can achieve.

 #### [lift](http://cozmosdk.anki.com/docs/generated/cozmo.util.html#cozmo.util.Pose)
 The lift augmentation to the input-link provides information about the location of the lift in several forms:
-* `angle`: A float in [-0.20, 0.79].
-The angle of Cozmo's lift relative to the ground in radians.
+* `angle`: A float in [-11.36, 45.41].
+The angle of Cozmo's lift relative to the ground in degrees.
 * `height`: A float in [32.00, 92.00].
 The height of the lift off the ground in millimeters.
 * `ratio`: A float in [0.0, 1.0].
 The ratio between how high the lift currently is and its maximum height.
 So a value of 0.0 means the lift is as low as possible, and a value of 1.0 is as high as possible.

 #### [object](http://cozmosdk.anki.com/docs/generated/cozmo.objects.html#cozmo.objects.ObservableObject)
 Provides information about an object Cozmo can currently see and recognize, such as its pose information, whether it can be lifted, and an ID for it.
 Each object augmentation corresponds to a unique object Cozmo can see, and can provide some or all of the following information:
 * `connected`: An string, either 'False' or 'True'.
 Indicates whether the object is connected to Cozmo via Bluetooth.
-Only given for Light Cube objects.
+Only given for light cube objects.
 * `cube-id`: An integer in [1, 3] which uniquely identifies which image is on the Light Cube.
 The paperclip with a lightning bolt is 1, the angled square with a curved tail is 2, and the one with a small square connected to a larger square is 3.
 Only provided if the object is a Light Cube.
 * `descriptive-name`: A descriptive string name given to the object.
+* `last-tapped`: Indicates when the light cube object last detected being tapped, based on its internal accelerometer.
+The value will be in seconds since the Soar agent began.
 * `liftable`: An integer, either 0 for false or 1 for true.
 Indicates whether Cozmo can pick up the object with its lift.
 * `moving`: A string either "False" or "True".
 Indicates whether the object is moving based on its accelerometer.
 Only provided if the object is a Light Cube.
+* `name`: A string naming the object.
+For the light cubes, it is given by default as laid out in the [Objects](#objects) section.
+For custom objects, including walls, the name is given by the `objects.xml` file, where it is defined in a `<name>` tag.
 * `object-id`: An integer uniquely identifying the object among all those Cozmo can currently see.
 Note that the ID of an object may not be the same if it leaves and then reenters Cozmo's vision.
 * `type`: A string indicating what kind of object it is.
-Normally "object", but will be "cube" if the object is a Light Cube.
+The possible types are "led-cube", "cube", and "wall".
+The light cubes that come with Cozmo will register as "led-cubes", while custom-defined cubes will simply be "cube."
 * `pose`: Pose information about the object.
 See [pose](#pose).

 #### [face-count](http://cozmosdk.anki.com/docs/generated/cozmo.world.html#cozmo.world.World.visible_face_count)